rbtm0106/fromm-jaimepas/README.md

 # fromm-jaimepas

 simple fromm VOD proxy server

-You can only access only what you paid for
+You can access only what you paid for

 ## Requirements